a5dur/qsv-describegpt-qa/README.md

 The existing documentation for the "describegpt" command was reviewed for accuracy and completeness.
 The documentation effectively explains the feature's functionality, usage, and limitations.

-## Conclusion

-Based on the comprehensive QA testing, the "describegpt" command in QSV version 0.109 has demonstrated excellent reliability, accuracy, and performance.
-The feature provides valuable extended metadata inference capabilities using GPT chat completion models from OpenAI's API.
-User feedback confirms a positive user experience.

 ## Appendix